 A saddening blow arrived that year when Walter died, leaving his wife in charge.
 While Enid Newcomb had a college degree and already operated one of the shops along the pier, she needed some extra help, and looked to Morris “Pops” Gordon, a family friend and penny arcade man.
 Morris invited his two sons, George and Eugene to take part in the pier, and they opened up the Playland Arcade in 1954.
 Today it is the longest family-run business ever operated on the pier, and is run by the fourth generation of the Gordon family.

-By the later 1950s, the aging pier began to face stiff competition with Pacific Ocean Park and Disneyland.
+By the later 1950s, the aging pier began to face stiff competition from Pacific Ocean Park and Disneyland.
 The Hollywood Auto Museum didn’t last long, and roller skates graced the hardwood floors once again in 1961, but its return as a roller rink was short lived, as the walls began to buckle, and in July of 1962 the building was closed and demolished.

 As the pier continued to age, and with the lease of the Newcomb Pier expiring in 1973, the City Manager proposed a resort on a man-made island, demolishing the pier and replacing it with a bridge.
 The City Council approved the plans, but the community was in an uproar.
 The City Council ditched the resort plan, and back-peddled on demolishing the Municipal Pier, however there was no movement to save the Newcomb Pier.
 In the meantime three City Council seats were up for re-election, and their original votes to demolish the pier was their downfall, finding themselves ousted on Election Day.